launchdarkly/find-code-references-in-pull-request/README.md

-# Find Code References in Pull Request
+# LaunchDarkly Find Code References in Pull Request GitHub Action

 Adds a comment to pull requests (PRs) whenever a feature flag reference is found in a PR diff.